-Michelangelo was born on March 6, 1475, in Capresse, in the province of Arezzo and his first creation was The Sleeping Cupid.
-His father, Ludovic di Leonardo Buonarroti Simoni, was at that time mayor of the place.
-And of the neighbouring town of Chiusa.
-From the very woman who had nursed him, he later claimed, he had learned, along with the milk, the art of sculpting and performed Sleeping Cupid.
+Michelangelo was born on March 6, 1475, in Capresse, in the province of Arezzo, and his first creation was The Sleeping Cupid.
+His father, Ludovic di Leonardo Buonarroti Simoni, was the place’s mayor then.
+And of the neighboring town of Chiusa.
+From the woman who had nursed him, he later claimed, he had learned, along with the milk, the art of sculpting and performed Sleeping Cupid.

 The “Sleeping Cupid” is the first masterpiece of Michelangelo that was lost in Mantua after it entered the collection of Isabella D`este.
 A copy of the ‘Sleeping Cupid’ statue is now in the collection of Corsham Court.
 Wiltshire and comes very close to the artist’s original statue.

 In reality, Michelangelo took up a career as an artist because of his father’s wishes.
 Some believe that the artist’s first drawing was of a male figure.
 Found in the Buonarroti family home in Settignato.

 What is the Lost Cupid?

 Michelangelo produced a wooden crucifix (1493).
 Which he gave to the prior of the church of Santa Maria del Santo Spirito.

 Early in his career, Michelangelo sculpted a Cupid (now lost) in the Ancient Greek style.
 Seeing his work, his patron Lorenzo di Pierfrancesco de’ Medici suggested they make a con.

 The young artist stayed in the Eternal City for the next few years and eventually received a commission to sculpt Pieta, the work that made him famous as an artist.